adamski/ReactDrum/README.md

 It uses React Native Navigation for navigation and MobX for state management.

+## *Note*
+This project is quite out of date, based on now old versions of React Native and React Native Navigation, and also a fork of JUCE 4.3 (current version as of writing is 5.02).
+To be updated soon..

 ## Installation:

 Install `podspec-generator`: `npm install -g podspec-generator`